ycpcs/cs320-spring2014/resources/fetchMerge.md

 > ![image](figures/configureFetch1.png)

 In the "Configure Fetch" dialog, click the **Change...** button.
-Copy the "Git Read-Only" URI of your team member's public repository, and paste it into the URI field.
+Copy the "HTTPS" URI of your team member's public repository, and paste it into the URI field.
 The dialog should look something like this:

 > ![image](figures/selectUri.png)